-Bank of America also has a $0 Liability Guarantee that covers any fraudulent transactions made using your credit cards.
-All you have to do is report the transactions and provide any additional details requested.
+Through its $0 Liability Guarantee, Bank of America covers any fraudulent transactions on your credit cards.
+Simply report the transactions and provide additional details.

 Marketing materials can be a hassle, but you can control at least some of what’s sent to you and what’s shared.
-Through the Bank of America website, you can choose whether your creditworthiness is shared with affiliates for business purposes, and whether nonaffiliates can market to you for any Bank of America credit card accounts or those that are endorsed by another organization.
+Through the Bank of America website, you can choose whether to share your creditworthiness with affiliates for business purposes, and whether nonaffiliates can market to you for BofA accounts or those endorsed by another organization.

-Bank of America has a moderate selection of basic, rewards, travel, student and secure credit cards.
-However, it also offers a long list of co-branded credit cards that have various rewards programs and bonuses that may suit you.
-Take a look at other providers or compare Bank of America’s current cards to get a good idea of what’s available.
+Bank of America offers a moderate selection of basic, rewards, travel, student and secured credit cards.
+But it also partners with a long list of brands to provide rewards programs and bonuses that may suit your spending.